CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 Due to the continuous-time nature of the Axon model, which simulates neural dynamics at the 1 ms per cycle timescale, it takes roughly 200 cycles for each "trial" of processing to unfold, corresponding to a [[theta cycle]].
 The kinase algorithm provides an account of how information accumulates to drive effective learning based on the statistics of pre and postsynaptic spiking over this 200 ms window.

 In the [[predictive learning]] framework typically used, this time window encompasses an iteration of prediction (minus phase) followed by an outcome (plus phase), and then learning occurs at the end of the plus phase.
 The specific events that could trigger this learning in a biologically-realistic manner are described below.
 Aside from this temporal discretization of the learning process (and external dynamics of the environment), all of the other equations in Axon operate continuously over time, providing a real-time model of actual neural processing.

+There are also longer timescale synaptic processes included in the kinase algorithm, which significantly improve the stability of learning over time, detailed below ([[#Stabilization and rescaling mechanisms]]).
+These processes are motivated by a range of neuroscience mechanisms, including those operating during sleep.

 ## Error gradient via dendritic Ca++